OfficeDev/open-xml-docs/docs/spreadsheet/how-to-open-a-spreadsheet-document-for-read-only-access.md

 --------------------------------------------------------------------------------
 ## Getting a SpreadsheetDocument Object
-In the Open XML SDK, the [SpreadsheetDocument](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument) class represents an
-Excel document package.
+In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.SpreadsheetDocument> class represents an Excel document package.
 To create an Excel document, you create an instance of the **SpreadsheetDocument** class and populate it with parts.
 At a minimum, the document must have a